nicholasbishop/cloudwatch-logs-upload/README.md

 handles batching events and various API limits.

-See [examples/upload.rs](examples/upload.rs) for a complete example of how the library can be used from multiple threads.
+See [examples/upload.rs](examples/upload.rs) for a complete example of how the library can be used to upload batches of events from multiple threads.